inodb/metassemble/README.md

 assembly pipeline that I am aware of is [metAMOS], which seems to be an effort towards a more user-friendly approach if you are looking for that.
-A reason for using MetAssemble instead is because it allows one to schedule parts of the assembly pipeline with sbatch.
+A reason for using MetAssemble instead is because it allows one to schedule parts of the assembly pipeline with sbatch or qsub.
 Different steps in the assembly pipeline require different resources.
 Velvet for instance runs on only one node, whereas Ray runs over multiple.
 MetAssemble allows you to specify resource usage per rule with [gnu-make-job-scheduler].
 Furthermore GNU make makes sure intermediate output files don't have to be recomputed in case of an error.

 [metAMOS]: https://github.com/treangen/metAMOS/
 [gnu-make-job-scheduler]: https://github.com/inodb/gnu-make-job-scheduler